 Paying your utility bills and rent on time can also show potential lenders that you're responsible.
 Of course, this only applies if the utilities are in your name and your landlord reports your rent payment history to one of the three major reporting agencies.

 Apply for a credit card

-To make sure that using the card will potentially help your credit score, choose a credit card company that reports activity to the credit reporting agencies.
-Student credit cards and store-specific credit cards can also help you build credit and be easier to get than regular cards.
+Since credit card companies report activity to credit reporting agencies, healthy activity can be a huge help when it comes to building your credit.
+Student credit cards and store-specific credit cards can also help you build credit and may be easier to get than regular cards.

-Credit card accounts weigh more heavily on your credit score than loans, but what matters more than your mix of credit cards and loans is that you manage all your debts—credit cards, loans, and mortgages—responsibly.
-According to Torabi, establishing a credit score and credit history requires that you have an account open for at least six months, so be patient and diligent about practicing healthy credit habits as early as possible.
+Credit card accounts weigh more heavily on your credit score than loans, but what matters more than your mix of credit cards and loans is that you manage all of your debts responsibly.
+Establishing a credit score and credit history requires that you have an account open for at least six months, so be patient and diligent about practicing healthy credit habits as early as possible.

-If you're a parent, Torabi says it's never too early to start modeling positive credit behavior for your children—and having conversations about personal finances and credit.
+If you're a parent, it's never too early to start modeling positive credit behavior for your children—and having conversations about personal finances and credit.
 By making your teenager an authorized user on your credit card account, you can help them establish their own positive credit history.
 Just keep in mind that you must consistently pay your credit card bill in full and on time, or you'll harm your child's credit report, as well as your own.
-Alternatively, you can co-sign a credit card with your under-21-year-old child.
-"However, it's important to know that if your child doesn't pay his or her bills on time, you're held liable for the amount owed," Torabi cautions.

 Farnoosh Torabi is an award-winning journalist, author, television personality and personal finance expert who works with Chase Slate to provide financial education.